Staff Employment UPPS No. 04.04.03

 g.
 If the project staff position becomes permanent, the incumbent will have the option to apply for the permanent position.

 h.
-At the end of the project or the end of the thirty six-month period, whichever occurs first, the department must re-audit and repost the position if it is to continue.
+At the end of the project or the end of the 60-month period, whichever occurs first, the department must re-audit and repost the position if it is to continue.

 06. PROCEDURES FOR VALIDATION OF DEGREE REQUIREMENTS AND EMPLOYMENT TESTS

 In support of its diversity goals and in compliance with governmental regulations, the university may use college degrees and employment tests as selection criteria only when validated.
 Validation:

 - establishes that possession of a degree or attainment of a certain performance level on an employment test serves as evidence that an individual has the necessary competency level in the KSAs required to perform important job functions on the first day of employment; and